SystemSpace/Compendium/compendium.rst

 What is the framework for creating Systems like?
   It's about the same as making some game - lots of coding, lots of worldbuilding, and a LOT of understanding how Aurora functions.
 System Certificates (and simple hosting) are free!

+Is writing a System similar to writing a program where you write it in any language and it gets compiled into Aurora code (or whatever the machine code equivalent is), or is creating a System far more complex?
+  It's a lot more complex, you have to practically write everything yourself (unless you use existing frameworks like LFX).
+This is changing in 2.0 though, there will be an official framework you can use.
+Using that groundwork makes it more just like Life programming, yes (but still a lot different in what you can do!).

+Is it possible to make a System without knowing any form of coding for doing so?
+  If you're going fully bare-bones, you can go with LFX Ready! which is a package that basically sets up a simple LFX System for you, no hassle.
+It's got practically no features or scalability though and using it for anything big is a bad idea.

+If it doesn't scale and has limited features, then what's the point of using LFX Ready?
+  It's like using iOS instead of Android - it works  well and does everything it needs to with practically no knowledge, but expanding it and customizing it is a pain.
+In fact, the default world it creates upon install has become a meme staple for crappy System design because it's seen as the Beats of System creation :^)

+What kinds of Systems do people make with LFX?
+  The LFX framework makes it extremely easy to make your own System, so there's a lot of people that do so, to create simulations, to explore their own worlds, or to experience spiritual growth.

+Have there been any major attempts to recreate/emulate Life without the Aurora leakage?
+  People have looked into Life, and there's even a place made to look like it, but no Systems as of yet.

+  There's one in LFE; it's basically to look like a Life city.

 Can we take it that there's a Systemspace government?
   Yes, there is.